Bayesian measures of leverage and influence: Prior-data conflict

 \subsection{Examples of prior-data conflict}

-Three examples below illustrate the use of $\pV/\pW$ as a diagnostic for prior-data conflict.
-Two of the examples use the binomial distribution $y_i \sim \text{Bin}(\pi_i, m_i)$ where $\pi_i = \pi_i(\btheta)$.
-There is some ambiguity in the definition of $\pW$ for binomial data.
+Two examples below illustrate the use of $\pV/\pW$ as a diagnostic for prior-data conflict.
+Both examples use the binomial distribution $Y_i \sim \text{Bin}(\pi_i, m_i)$ where $\pi_i = \pi_i(\btheta)$.
+There is some ambiguity in the definition of $\pW$ for binomial data depending on whether $Y_i$ is considered a unitary observation or is decomposed into $m_i$ Bernoulli random variables.
+Both models generate the same likelihood, but the perturbation space of the Bernoulli model is much larger.
+This does not affect the definitions of $\pD$ or $\pV$ but it does affect $\pW$.
 If $Y_i$ is considered the smallest unit of observation, then its contribution to $\pW$ is